spw-dtic/bootstrap4/README.md

 The media object helps build complex and repetitive components where some media is positioned alongside content that doesn’t wrap around said media.

 ## Navbar
-The navbar is a wrapper that positions navigation for your site
+The navbar provides a simple navigation for your site

 ## Pagination
 Pagination links indicate a series of related content exists across multiple pages.